chutrunganh/Biometric_IT4432E/README.md

 2. Training a **Siamese netwrok architecture**  + **Distance layer** from scratch

 These approaches combine the convenience and accuracy of pre-trained models with the educational value of training custom architectures from scratch.
-After training, we obtain models and use them to build applications with GUI using Kivy framework.
+After training, we obtain models and use them to build applications with GUI using **Kivy** framework.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-> [!TIP]
-> If you only want to see the application demo, download it and follow the installation instructions on the release page and you can stop reading here.

-For those interested in our project's details, including structure, code, training process, evaluation, results, etc, you can join us in the following sections.

-### Built With
+## 🛠️ Built With

 The project is built with the following development tools, technologies: